joannakl/cs102/projects/project5_mountain.markdown

 <br/>

 NOTE: normally, all data fields in the class should be private.
-But since the `BST` class serves as a base class for the `BSTMountain` class below, its data fields can be made protected instead to allow the subclass to access these data fields.
+However since the `BST` class serves as a base class for the `BSTMountain` class below, its data fields can be made protected instead to allow the subclass to access these data fields.